Boise Airport: Concourse A

-The new Concourse A would sit on the other side of the main terminal from concourses B and C in an existing rental car parking lot.
-It would have ten new gates, all equipped with jet bridges and able to handle narrow-body aircraft.
-Long-term plans call for one of the new gates would be equipped to handle wide bodied aircraft, five equipped for narrowbody aircraft, and four equipped for regional jets up to an A220.
-Phase 1 of the new concourse is scheduled to begin construction in the start of the second quarter of 2026 and will include six gates, three for mainline aircraft and three for regional aircraft.
+The new Concourse A will sit on the other side of the main terminal from concourses B and C in an existing rental car parking lot.
+It is scheduled to have ten new gates, all equipped with jet bridges and able to handle narrow-body aircraft.
+Plans call for one of the new gates to be equipped to handle wide bodied aircraft, five equipped for narrowbody aircraft, and four equipped for regional jets up to an A220.
+Phase 1 of the new concourse is scheduled to begin construction in 2027 and will include six gates, three for mainline aircraft and three for regional aircraft.
 The makeup of Phases 2 and 3 would depend on the needs of the airport and have not been determined yet.

 Parking garages

 Increasing passenger traffic at BOI requires the addition of parking.
 To this end, the airport is building three new parking garages.
 One will be a public garage for passengers with 940 spaces.
 This will be built on an existing surface lot.
 The other two garages, an employee garage and a rental car center garage, are being relocated to make room for Concourse A. The new employee garage will have 680 spaces and the rental car garage will have 880 spaces.

 The airport has begun construction on its first two of the three parking garages.
 In late January 2022, it broke ground on the construction for the new employee parking garage after several delays, and its new public parking garage expansion.
 Both these projects plan to be finished by the end of 2023.
 The airport also plans to break ground on a new 2 part rental car garage in 2024, this will make room for the new Concourse A.

+The new seven story consolidated rent a car garage (CONRAC) opened on September 1, 2026 with 10 different brands on 6 of the 7 floors.
+The facility includes Avis, Budget (Level 5/6) Payless (Level 6), Hertz, Dollar, Thrifty (Level 4), Sixt (Level 3), Enterprise, Alamo (Level 2), and National (Level 1).